The Mole (American TV series) season 2: Episode 11

 High Card: The players were taken to an unusual house in Calascio dubbed "Anderson's Funhouse".
 Each player started the game with a $25,000 "chip".
 Players were then dealt one playing card.
-Whoever had the highest card had the choice of either adding the $25,000 chip to the pot, or eliminating another player from the game.
-The last remaining player was allowed to leave and spend the night in the hotel; the others had to stay in the funhouse, and participate in one of three rooms.
-One room had a large python inside, and would go dark after a certain period of time; another contained a small cage from which cockroaches would drop onto the player, and would also go dark towards the end of the player's stay; and the third was a brightly lit room containing a bubble machine, a bed frame (but no mattress) and a speaker system that played Don Ho's "Tiny Bubbles" repeatedly and in varying manners (slow, backwards, sped up, stuttered, etc.) Each player had to remain in their rooms for a specific amount of time; leaving the room would forfeit the money earned in the card game.
+Whoever had the highest card had the choice of either adding the $25,000 chip to the pot or eliminating another player from the game.
+The last remaining player was allowed to leave and spend the night in the hotel; the others had to stay in the funhouse and participate in one of three rooms.
+One room had a large python inside and would go dark after a certain period; another contained a small cage from which cockroaches would drop onto the player and would also go dark towards the end of the player's stay; and the third was a brightly lit room containing a bubble machine, a bed frame (but no mattress), and a speaker system that played Don Ho's "Tiny Bubbles" repeatedly and in varying manners (slow, backwards, sped up, stuttered, etc.) Each player had to remain in their rooms for a specific amount of time; leaving the room would forfeit the money earned in the card game.

 Truth or Lie?: The player who had spent the night alone in the hotel (Bill) interrogated the three players (Al, Dorothy, and Heather) about their experiences in the funhouse.
 Two of the players were instructed to lie, and one was to tell the truth.
-The truth detector was shown a video clip of two of the three rooms, but not who was in them and no other details.
+The truth detector was shown a video clip of two of the three rooms but not who was in them and no other details.
 If the truth detector could correctly guess which player was telling the truth, he earned an exemption into the final round; otherwise, $50,000 was added to the pot.

 Episode 12

 Three Questions: Each player filled out a questionnaire about the other two players.
 Each player took turns hiding inside a local residence in Calascio while the other two searched for him/her by predicting how the player answered three of the questions.
 If the duo answered all three questions right, the group earned $10,000.

 Top Secret: Each player must race to a secret location.
-To get there, each player must locate a GPS, found in three different locations, which the players chose off a dessert menu.
-The first player to find their GPS and reach the secret location is given the choice to see a dossier of sensitive information about the Mole, or refuse to look at it and instead add $100,000 to the pot.
+To get there, each player must locate a GPS, found in three locations, which the players chose off a dessert menu.
+The first player to find their GPS and reach the secret location was given the choice to see a dossier of sensitive information about the Mole or refuse to look at it and instead add $100,000 to the pot.

 The remaining players took the final quiz at the Castle of Rocca Calascio, and the winner was to be revealed the following week.